marcgg/marcgg.github.com/_posts/2012-01-09-start-working-on-your-side-project.md

 ---
 layout: post
 title: "Start Working on Your Side Project Tonight"
-description: "Having a side project have a lot of advantages and allow you to grow as a developer.
+description: "Having a side project have a lot of advantages and helps you to grow as a developer.
 Here's why."
 blog: true
 tags: ["Side Projects"]